nholmesking/natus2json/README.md

 - json2tkinter.py: inputs a JSON (from Natus ERD files) and generates an EEG visualization using Tkinter.
 - json2dicom.py: inputs a JSON (from natus2json.py) and generates a DICOM file.
 - json2dicom_altered.py: inputs a JSON (from Natus ERD files) and generates a nonstandard version of DICOM that uses less than half the amount of memory as the standard version.
 - edf2dicom.py: inputs an EDF and converts it to standard DICOM.
+Assumes EDF+.

 See also:
 - Document outlining results: https://docs.google.com/document/d/1vsgSZQMatsJYphpQt628trsgjX6-iKG2NcAN6Uziidk/edit?usp=sharing